ground group growth hands

 What about My::Favorite::Module?

 I mentioned at the Ephemeral Miniconf last month that as soon as I write about one Perl module (or five), someone inevitably brings up another (or seven) I’ve missed.
-And of course, it happened again last week: no sooner had I written in passing that I was using Exception::Class than the denizens of the Libera Chat IRC channel insisted I should use Throwable instead for defining my exceptions.
+And of course, it happened again last week: no sooner had I written in passing that I was using Exception::Class than the denizens of the Libera Chat IRC #perl channel insisted I should use Throwable instead for defining my exceptions.
 (I’ve already blogged about various ways of catching exceptions.)

 Why Throwable?
 Aside from Exception::Class’s author recommending it over his own work due to a nicer, more modern interface,” Throwable is a Moo role, so it’s composable into classes along with other roles instead of mucking about with multiple inheritance.
 This means that if your exceptions need to do something reusable in your application like logging, you can also consume a role that does that and not have so much duplicate code.
 (No, I’m not going to pick a favorite logging module; I’ll probably get that wrong too.)